NelsonPython/CTF-misc/OtterCTF_vol3.md

 0x7e413a40      TCPv4   -       0       -       0       CLOSED  708    LunarMS.exe      -
 0x7e521b50      TCPv4   -       0       -       0       CLOSED  708    LunarMS.exe
 ```
-CTF{77.102.199.102}
+### CTF{77.102.199.102}

 ## QUESTION 4 - Name Game
 We know that the account was logged into a channel called Lunar-3.
 What is the account name?

 The account name will be in the process memory.
-Use windows.memmap with --dump and the process id --pid 708.
+I used windows.memmap with --dump and the process id --pid 708.

 ```
 python3 vol.py -f /home/kali/13_memory/OtterCTF.vmem windows.memmap --dump --pid 708
 ```

-This will create a file named, pid.708.dmp.
-Use the strings and grep commands to find 10 lines above and below "Lunar-3".
+This created a file named, pid.708.dmp.
+I used the strings and grep commands to find 10 lines above and below "Lunar-3".
-This is an abridged list.
+Here's a partial list.
 Given the references to otters in this challenge, 0tt3r8r33z3, seems likely to be the flag.

 ```
 ─$ strings pid.708.dmp | grep -C 10 "Lunar-3"